-Data.
 One of the most valuable things about our work at EcSell is that we use data as the guiding force for our work.
 We don’t just guess, use our own personal experiences, or philosophize about the impact of sales coaching.
 Instead, who we are and what we do is based on empirical evidence.

 The results have been finalized and here are the top 10 themes or behaviors that emerged from this data:

 Second, reps report communication as highly valued.
 Behaviors in this theme include sharing of information, giving background, explaining the reasons behind personal and corporate actions and active listening.

-- Leading Sales – In third place, reps report that good sales managers are also sales leaders.
+In third place, reps report that good sales managers are also sales leaders.
 These managers demonstrate good sales practices, create and practice good sales strategies, help with problem accounts, close deals and help acquire new business.

 Behaviors that work to build collaboration and synergy between reps and managers was the fifth most often mentioned theme.
 Here, reps talk about the value of sales managers who are open to new ideas, involve the team in decisions, are approachable with problems, and who foster teamwork.

-- Providing Autonomy – Next, reps tell us that autonomy is important.
+Next, reps tell us that autonomy is important.
 Sales managers who excel at this provide their reps some latitude while also holding reps accountable to their actions.

 Knowing your industry is also important.
 Reps see the value in managers who hold knowledge of either their particular sales industry and/or the products being sold.

-- Sharing Creativity and Insight – Coming in ninth are behaviors relating to the idea of the manager being a source for the generation of new ideas or for problem solving.
+Coming in ninth are behaviors relating to the idea of the manager being a source for the generation of new ideas or for problem solving.
 Responses here included thinking outside the box, having good ideas, being creative, playing the role of a counterpoint or sounding board, or offering a fresh perspective to the situation at hand.

-- Being Keen to Client Needs – Completing our list is a theme comprised of behaviors indicating that the manager is keen or astutely aware of client needs and/or being concerned with customer satisfaction.
+Completing our list is a theme comprised of behaviors indicating that the manager is keen or astutely aware of client needs and/or being concerned with customer satisfaction.

 I’ll spare rambling on about why this information is important and just end with this quick conclusion.
-As sales leaders, the hours in the day often do not accommodate our good intentions or desires.
+As sales leaders, the hours in the day often do not accommodate their good intentions or desires.
 When opportunities are presented where a manager can contemplate their contribution to their reps’ success, this list might come in handy.

 - - - - -